josephmathai10/50DaysOfDesign-Dailylog/README.md

 ## Day 10: November 9, 2022

-- Today's Task:
+- Today's Task: Social Share.
-- Task Description:
+- Task Description: Social share buttons give customers the ability to display their interests on Facebook, Twitter, Pinterest or other platforms.
+The majority of online shoppers also use at least one form of social media, so these buttons create free promotion for an online store.
 - Today's Work: [010]

 ## Day 09: November 8, 2022